jefelewis/fbi-crime-data-rest-api-to-graphql/README.md

 *  [GraphQL Example Query: Retrieve Agency by Originating Agency Identification (ORI)](#graphql-example-query:-retrieve-agency-by-orginating-agency-identification-ori)
 *  [GraphQL Example Query: Number of Homicide Victims in Arizona by Age Range Annually](#graphql-example-query:-number-of-homicide-victims-in-arizona-by-age-range-annually)

+## About Operation Refactor America
+Operation Refactor America's goal is to empower citizens with transparent data.
+However, not all government agencies provide public APIs and the agencies with public APIs are poorly documented and archaic REST APIs.
+Our mission is to retreive that valuable data and convert them into a modern and easy to use API using GraphQL.

 ## About the Data
 The data comes directly from the Federal Bureau of Investigation's REST API.
 A summary of endpoints and documentation can be found here: https://crime-data-explorer.fr.cloud.gov/api